sal55/langs/mdocs.md

 ### Function Scope

-M doesn't have block scope like many languages.
+M doesn't have block scopes like many languages.
 The body of a function forms exactly one scope.
 And one namespace.

 (Compare with C with an unlimited number of scopes inside a function, so that the same identifier can be reused any number of times even inside nested blocks, and which has three separate namespaces: normal, struct/enum tags, and labels.)